 Can I buy cryptocurrencies in a solo 401k?

-Yes.
-While the IRS doesn’t specifically state that a solo 401k is allowed to buy and sell crypto, it’s still considered allowed because it’s not listed as a prohibited investment
+Yes, you can invest in cryptocurrencies through a solo 401k.
+While the IRS doesn’t specifically state what a solo 401k is allowed to invest in, it’s considered an allowable investment because it’s not listed as a prohibited investment

 The advantages of buying crypto through a solo 401k account